 TMJ disorders don’t always present in obvious ways.
 Common symptoms include clicking or popping sounds when opening the mouth, difficulty chewing, jaw locking, headaches, and pain in the face, ears, or neck.
 If you experience these issues regularly, it’s worth consulting a dental or medical professional for evaluation.

-How to Prevent Jaw Pain
+How to Prevent Jaw Pain From TMJ

 Prevention starts with awareness and small lifestyle adjustments.
 One of the most effective strategies is stress management.
-Techniques like yoga, meditation, deep breathing, and regular physical activity can significantly reduce muscle tension and jaw clenching.
+Techniques like yoga, meditation, deep breathing, and regular physical activity can reduce muscle tension and jaw clenching.

 Maintaining proper posture can keep your neck and jaw aligned.
-Supportive pillows and avoiding stomach sleeping can also help protect the TMJ during rest.
-If you grind your teeth at night, wearing a night guard can relieve pressure on the joint and prevent damage.
-Avoiding hard, chewy foods and being mindful of harmful oral habits will also reduce wear on the TMJ.
+Use supportive pillows and avoid stomach sleeping can also help protect the TMJ during rest.
+You also want to avoid eating hard and chewy foods.
+Being mindful of harmful oral habits will also reduce wear on the TMJ.

 When to Seek Professional Help